AmrKoritem/floward-task/README.md

 So this could be considered a KNOWN ISSUE I guess.
 Typically, in the workplace, I'd give early note when unexpected delays occur, but I wasn't sure how this would work in this case.

+EDIT: The issue happened to be that I forgot to call the `setUpMethodChannel` method in the screen!
+I've probably missed that as
+I was worried about the time limit...

 ## How API data flows

 Just like any typicall `Clean Architecture`.
 The view model uses a use-case to trigger the logic.
 Then the use-case calls